course-details-portlet

 Students will be able to apply knowledge and skills to:

-• apply analytical thinking to solve simple supply chain problems.
+• apply critical and analytical thinking to address simple supply chain challenges.

-• collaborate with others in team to evaluate logistics scenarios and propose solutions.
+• collaborate with others in teams to evaluate logistics scenarios and develop realistic solutions.

 Learning methods and activities